cyclejs-community/cycle-idb/README.md

             c: $delete('ponies', 'Twilight Sparkle'),
             // Will add the entry 'Rainbow Dash' to the store 'ponies'
             d: $add('ponies', { name: 'Rainbow Dash', type: 'pegasus' }),
+            // Will remove everypony from the store 'ponies'
+            e: $clear('ponies'),
         }
     })